Lesson 3: Distinguishing Between Public Records and Non-Records

 Photo by Jeff Miller/UW-Madison

-Public records typically document the activities and actions of the University, are mandated by statute or regulation, support legal or financial claims, or communicate organizational requirements and must be produced during a public records request.
+Public records typically document the activities and actions of the University.
+Public records support legal or financial claims or communicate organizational requirements.
+The management of public records is mandated by state statutes and must be produced during a public records request.

 Public records include all materials, regardless of physical form or characteristics, created or received by any state agency, its officers or employees in connection with the transaction of public business on behalf of the university.
-A record is not defined by its format but by its content and can include, but is not limited to, books, papers, maps, photographs, films, recordings, optical discs, electronically formatted documents, or other documentary materials.
+A record is not defined by its format but by its content.
+Public records can include, but are not limited to, books, papers, maps, photographs, films, recordings, optical discs, electronically formatted documents, or other documentary materials.

 Non-Records